Actindo-AG/Documentation/Payments/Integration/01_EstablishConnection.md

 3. Click the *Driver* drop-down list and select the desired driver.
    All already installed drivers are displayed in the list.

-     > [Info] If you want to install additional drivers, select the **more...** option and buy a driver in the app store.You have to purchase drivers from the main account.
+     > [Info] If you want to install additional drivers, select the **more...** option and buy a driver in the app store.
+You have to purchase drivers from the main account.
 You need to install them separately in each sandbox or account where you want to use it.

      The *Credentials* section is displayed below the drop-down list.